Apress/beginning-cpp20/Exercises/README.md

 This directory contains all solutions to the exercises of [*Beginning C++20*](https://www.apress.com/9781484258835) by Ivor Horton and Peter Van Weert (Apress, 2020).

-Because at the time of writing compilers did not support C++20 modules yet, we made all solutions available both with modules (the Modules directory) and without (the NoModules directory).
+Because at the time of writing compilers did not support C++20 modules yet, we made all solutions of exercises that are not explicitly about modules available both with the use of modules and imports (the [Modules](Modules) directory), and without the use of modules and imports (the [NoModules](NoModules) directory).